dasasdhba/godot-moon-template/README.md

 1. General Pause Singleton
 2. Mouse visible settings
-3. Separatable screen resolution support
-4. detailed documentation
+3. detailed documentation
-5. add more collections of Components and Shaders
+4. add more collections of Components and Shaders